Two-time Patriot League Champions and head coach Cindy Timchal to run clinics

 Complimenting her considerable sideline experience, Schaffner along with current Stanford head coach Amy Bokker, co-founded the SuperNoVA Select Lacrosse Club in 2003, a formidable club program in Northern Virginia.
 As the program's co-director, and now as the president, Schaffner has seen or coached many of the top players from across the region.

-Schaffner's arrival reunites a pair of former Loyola teammates on the Midshipmen sidelines as both her and Mids' associate head coach Allison Valentino played together for three successful seasons with the Greyhounds.
+Schaffner's arrival in 2010 reunited a pair of former Loyola teammates on the Midshipmen sidelines as both her and Mids' previous associate head coach Allison Valentino played together for three successful seasons with the Greyhounds.
 As teammates, the duo made a pair of NCAA Tournament appearances, highlighted by a run to the national championship game in 1997.
 The following year Schaffner played in her third national tournament, helping a Loyola team, which boasted the country's top-ranked defense (5.4 goals against/gm), to a spot in the NCAA quarterfinals.

 A native of Annapolis, Schaffner was an All-American lacrosse player at St. Mary's High School.
 She received her bachelor's in elementary education from Loyola and earned her master's degree in higher education from George Mason in May of 2007.